kubeshop/botkube/design/2022-06-20-cfg-via-crds.md

 However, switching from config files to CRDs also adds some limitations:

-- Limit 1MB per configuration definition.
+- 1MB size limit per configuration definition.
 - Configuration is purly K8s based, so it means no option to run on bare-metal/docker/etc.
 - Currently, we have two config YAMLs that can be configured.
 Namespace-scoped CR will make it harder.
-For example, you need to ensure that Secret with a communicator token is in all NS where communication CR was created.
+For example, you need to ensure that Secret with a communicator token is in all Namespaces where communication CR was created.
 It has pros and cons.
 A pros are definitely a better security model and fine-grained approach.

   > **REMEDIATION:** To simplify transition, we can start with the cluster-wide CR, that will define globally settings - same as current YAML files.
 Later we can introduce namespaced version to allow fine-grained configuration.